ProofGeneral/PG/ci/doc/README.md

    YYYY/MM.
 Trailing non-digit characters are ignored.
 I use `?` to indicate EOL dates that have not yet been fixed.

 #.
-Versions of release candidates must be of the form `8.10rc` or
+Versions of release candidates must be of the form
-   `8.10-rc`. `cipg` is not able to recognize outdated release candidates.
-The release candidate must therefore be deleted when the release happens.
+   `8.10-rc1`.
+Outdated release candidates may be deleted from the table.

 ## `cipg`